Domiii/NoGap/README.md

             /**
              * Called once after all currently deployed client-side
-             * components have been created.
+             * components have been created, and after `initBase`.
-             * Will be removed once called.
              */
             initClient: function() {

             },

             /**
-             * Called after the given component has been loaded in the client.
+             * Called after the given component has been loaded in the Client.
-             * NOTE: This is important when components are dynamically loaded (`lazyLoad` = 1).
+             * NOTE: This is generally only important when components are dynamically loaded (`lazyLoad` = 1).
+             *    (Because else, `initClient` will do the trick.)
              */
             onNewComponent: function(newComponent) {

             },

             /**
-             * Called after the given batch of components has been loaded in the client.
+             * Called after the given batch of components has been loaded in the Client.
              * This is called after `onNewComponent` has been called
              * on each individual component.
-             * NOTE: This is important when components are dynamically loaded (`lazyLoad` = 1).
+             * NOTE: This is generally only important when components are dynamically loaded (`lazyLoad` = 1).
+             *    (Because else, `initClient` will do the trick.)
              */
             onNewComponents: function(newComponents) {

             },

             /**
-             * This is optional and will be merged into the Client instance,
+             * This will be merged into the Client instance.
-             * residing along-side the members defined above.
+             * It's members will reside along-side the members defined above it.
              */
             Private: {
             },